MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/unified-interface/admin/set-configuration-cache-version.md

 ---
-title: "Cache specific configuration for agents in Unified Service Desk for Dynamics 365 Customer Engagement apps | MicrosoftDocs"
+title: "Cache specific configuration for agents in Unified Service Desk  | MicrosoftDocs"
-description: "Learn how Cache specific configuration for agents in the configuration of Unified Service Desk for Dynamics 365 Customer Engagement apps." ms.custom:
+description: "Learn how Cache specific configuration for agents in the configuration of Unified Service Desk ." ms.custom:
   - dyn365-USD, dyn365-admin
 ms.date: 06/01/2019